react-native-documents/document-picker/README.md

 ##### `uri`:

-The URI representing the document picked by the user. _On iOS this will be a `file://` URI for a temporary file in your app's container.
+The URI representing the document picked by the user. _On iOS this will be a `file://` URI for a temporary file in your app's container if `mode` is not specified or set at `import` otherwise it will be the original `file://` URI.
 On Android this will be a `content://` URI for a document provided by a DocumentProvider that must be accessed with a ContentResolver._

 ##### `fileCopyUri`: